 - Maintain a data backup

 - Have a recovery plan

 1) Require Strong Passwords

 This is information security 101.
-Developing a strong password strategy (insert link to password blog when it goes live) and sticking to it will greatly reduce the odds of anyone accessing your accounts that way.
+Developing a strong password strategy and sticking to it will greatly reduce the odds of anyone accessing your accounts that way.
 And don’t forget to change the passwords regularly!
 Even if a hacker manages to steal one of your passwords, it won’t do them any good if it’s already been replaced.

 2) Monitor and Control Logins